 Using keyword research to identify webinar topics is great because it will help you choose an idea people are actually interested in.
 It can also boost your search engine rankings, pulling in more traffic.

-Start with your favorite keyword research tool like Ahrefs or Moz, and enter a word or phrase that’s relevant to what you do.
+Start with your favorite SEO reporting tool for keyword research, like Ahrefs or Moz, and enter a word or phrase that’s relevant to what you do.
 For instance, if we take the topic “webinars”.
 Some poking around in Ahrefs will give you very interesting insights.

 Of course you’ll want to dig in deeper and deeper.
 With Ahrefs keyword explorer, you’ll then be given a list of related phrases that people want to learn more about and the monthly search volumes of these words.